WillFEO/idm221-wjk44/docs/DMV Case Study.md

 In our four-person prototyping team, I took on a central role in the _design and construction_ of the full-scale kiosk prototype.
 My key contributions included:

-- _Designing the kiosk from the ground up,_ including calculating all measurements and dimensions to ensure ergonomic and accessible use.
+- _Designing the kiosk from the ground up,_ calculating ergonomic dimensions for accessibility.
-- _Researching and sourcing materials,_ purchasing all necessary supplies including cardboard, foam board, tape, and adhesives within an $80 budget.
+- _Researching and sourcing materials_ within an $80 budget.
-- _Leading construction efforts,_ guiding my teammates in understanding the design vision and ensuring accurate cutting and assembly of components.
+- _Leading construction efforts,_ guiding my teammates in understanding the design vision and ensuring accurate assembly of components.
-- _Ensuring accessibility compliance,_ incorporating research on wheelchair heights, standing comfort, and motor control accommodations into the design.
+- _Ensuring accessibility compliance_ for both wheelchair and standing users.

 ## Designing an Accessible, Dual-Purpose Kiosk